Hazardous Sidewalk Replacement Program

 Based upon the extent of the sidewalk problem, the criteria in place to identify tripping hazards, as well as the funding level provided, the Hazardous Sidewalk Replacement Program has the following parameters:

 The Village has been divided into nine areas that will be inspected once every nine years.
-Click Here to See Map.
+View the sidewalk replacement map (PDF).

-- The initial inspection of each area will focus on vertical displacements of 7/8" or greater.
+- The initial inspection of each area will focus on vertical displacements of 7/8 inch or greater.

 - If replacement of sidewalk is required due to vertical displacement, adjacent sidewalk will also be inspected based on other replacement criteria.